 Raspberry Pi Shopping List

-The Raspberry Pi is a $35 computer.
+The Raspberry Pi is a $45 computer.
 Trouble is, it needs more stuff to make it go.
 This Raspberry Pi shopping list will help you be sure you have all the essentials and will suggest add-ons that will let your students do more experiments and build more things.
-Prices below are from the summer of 2018.
+Many of the prices below are from the spring of 2019.
 If you find problems with this list, please tell me by writing to Bob.Brown@Kennesaw.edu.
 I want to correct errors and make this a truly useful list.

 I recommend one Raspberry Pi with parts kit for every two students; that allows students to work in pairs and learn from each other.
 I've made a list of precautions your students should read.